zmuda44/rutgers-stu22/README.md

 i think this was formed when i did git init

 i tried git pull origin main and it didn't work

+nevermind, i figured it out.   i had cloned it into my local folder but it started a directory called rutgers-stu22 and i didnt realize it. i saw the readme and assumed it was this readme from this github repo because i never create readmes on my computer but it was actually the rutgers readme i was looking at